Ztry8/LightByte/README.md

 The key is an array of 32 bytes.
 It is used to encrypt and decrypt your archive,
 so be careful with it and do not share this file with anyone.

+If you lose the key file, you will not be able to decompress the archive.

 The key is generated using the operating system's random number generator,
 making it cryptographically secure.